 Moving from ‘energy efficiency’ to developing a power sector based on renewable energy demands enhanced innovation and upgraded infrastructure.
-TiO? can play a role in both energy efficiency and also in the generation of renewables.
+Titanium dioxide (TiO2) can play a role both in energy efficiency and in the generation of renewables.

-Buildings are the largest single energy consumers in Europe accounting for 40% of energy consumption and 36% of EU greenhouse gas (GHG) emissions².
+Buildings are the largest single energy consumers in Europe, accounting for 40% of energy consumption and 36% of EU greenhouse gas (GHG) emissions.
 The EU’s Renovation Wave Initiative will aim to make building stock more energy efficient and reduce the amount of energy consumed.
 TiO2 can play a fundamental role in this.

 TiO2 pigment is a vital ingredient in paints and can achieve brilliant, long-lasting white finishes, both for interiors and exteriors.
-Its application can contribute to, not only the longer lifespan of the materials it coats, but also to energy efficiency.
+It can contribute to the longer lifespan of the materials it coats and significantly increases energy efficiency.
 When paint containing TiO2 pigment is applied to the external surfaces of buildings, it can significantly reduce heat build-up inside.
 This is achieved by a unique property of TiO2 – to reflect the infrared rays of the sun.
 As a result, TiO2 helps to reduce the energy that would otherwise be consumed by cooling devices like air-conditioning, helping to provide energy savings.

 The absorption of heat by concrete and construction materials means that temperatures can be significantly higher in cities than in their rural surroundings.
 Painting surfaces with white or any other coloured paint containing TiO2 is an effective way to reduce this effect.

-Renewable energy sources are expected to account for 32% of energy consumption by 2030³.
-TiO?’s photocatalytic properties mean that it is used in existing and new solar energy technologies that could make a powerful contribution to renewable targets.
+Renewable energy sources are expected to account for 32% of energy consumption by 2030.
+The photocatalytic properties of TiO2 mean that it is used in existing and new solar energy technologies that could make a powerful contribution to renewable targets.

 Hematene is extracted from hematite, the mineral form of iron ore.
 The research showed that the extracted hematene paired with nanotubes of TiO2 allowed electrical charge generated from photocatalytic activity to be extracted for use.